pruthvishRajput/advanced-public-transportation-system/README.md

 ## Executing this project on a local system
 One can read, execute and interact with this project by installing or meeting the software requirements mentioned in `SoftwareRequirement.md`.
 For executing the project, the jupyter notebook server and MongoDB server needs to be started using the commands described below:

-- Stating the Jupyter notebook server:
+- Command to start the Jupyter notebook server:
 ```shell
 foo@bar:~$ jupyter notebook

 ```

-- Starting the MongoDB server
+- Command to starting the MongoDB server:
 ```shell
 foo@bar:~$ sudo service mongod start

 ```
-- Stoping the MongoDB server
+- Command to stop the MongoDB server:
 ```shell
 foo@bar:~$ sudo service mongod stop